LSEG-API-Samples/Example.DataLibrary.DotNet.MRNStoryConsumer/README.md

 }
 ```

-Typically the structure of the response message is the same as the structure mentioned in [Elektron Websocket](https://developers.refinitiv.com/elektron/websocket-api/quick-start).
+Typically the structure of the response message is the same as the structure mentioned in [Websocket](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api/quick-start).
 Hence it could say that the RDP.NET API responsible for managing the connection, send a request, and process a response message.
 It also maintains connectivity between the client app and the server on behalf of the application.
 The application has to create its own function or data model to process the content returned from the callback.
 The developer needs to know the item name, domain name, and structure of the JSON message returned from the Websocket Server to process data correctly.

 In our example app, we need to set the Name param to __"MRN_STORY"__ and set Domain Model to __"NewsTextAnalytics"__.
-Refer to structure of MRN Story from [MRN DATA MODELS AND ELEKTRON IMPLEMENTATION GUIDE](https://developers.refinitiv.com/sites/default/files/ThomsonReutersMRNElektronDataModelsv210_2.pdf), the refresh and update message provided by MRN feed is a list of key-value pairs of the FID provided under the Fields, and the data inside the update message of the MRN Story is quite different from the Market Price domain.
+Refer to structure of MRN Story from [MRN Data Models Implementation Guide](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java/documentation#mrn-data-models-implementation-guide), the refresh and update message provided by MRN feed is a list of key-value pairs of the FID provided under the Fields, and the data inside the update message of the MRN Story is quite different from the Market Price domain.
 It is because the FRAGMENT FID is compressed with gzip compression technology, thus requiring the consumer to concatenate and decompress the fragment data to reveal the JSON plain-text from that FID.
 What we need to add to this application is the data caching and the way to verifying and decompressing the MRN Story fragment to the JSON plain-text.

 The following JSON message is a sample of MRN update and fragment data the application needs to handle correctly.